the-full-stack/fsdl-text-recognizer/instructions/project_structure.md

     Dockerfile                  # Specifies Docker image that runs the web server.
     __init__.py
-    app.py                      # Flask web server that serves predictions. serverless.yml              # Specifies AWS Lambda deployment of the REST API.
+    app.py                      # Flask web server that serves predictions.
 ```

 Data (not under version control - one level up in the heirarchy)